 Most cases: 1-2 visits, 60-120 minutes each.
 Single-visit RCT is preferred when there's no acute infection (less risk of inter-appointment contamination).
 Two-visit when there's active drainage, severe pre-op pain, or limited time.
 Re-treatment cases sometimes need 3 visits.
 Microsurgery (apicoectomy) is a separate single-visit procedure under local anesthesia, 60-90 minutes.

 Modern endodontics under proper local anesthesia is essentially painless during the procedure.
 The myth of "the most painful dental procedure" is outdated.
 Post-op discomfort is typically mild (managed with paracetamol/ibuprofen for 1-3 days).
-For very anxious patients, IV sedation is offered — see our sedation dentistry page.
+For very anxious patients, AQUA uses calming techniques (slow pace, tell-show-do, music, longer chair time).
 The pre-treatment pain (the reason you needed RCT) usually resolves within 24-48 hours of treatment.

 Extraction is recommended when: (1) vertical root fracture (no repair possible), (2) tooth structure too compromised to support a crown after RCT, (3) repeated re-treatment failures, (4) severe periodontal disease around the same tooth, (5) the cost of RCT + crown exceeds the cost of implant + crown AND patient prefers implant.
 Honest endodontists discuss extraction as a real option when it's the right call.
 AQUA's policy: written treatment plan presents both RCT and implant cost so patient chooses with full information.

-Free consultation includes clinical exam, digital periapical X-ray, vitality testing, and written treatment plan with both root canal and extraction-implant options costed for full transparency.
+The consultation includes clinical exam, digital periapical X-ray, vitality testing, and a written treatment plan with both root canal and extraction-implant options costed for full transparency.